Djang San

-Djang San (born Jean-Sébastien Héry in 1980 in Bordeaux, France; also known as Zhang Si'an) is a French musician, singer, songwriter and composer.
+Djang San (born Jean-Sébastien Héry in 1980 in Bordeaux, France; also known as Zhang Si'an) is a French musician, singer, songwriter, and composer.
 He has spent most of his creative life in Asia and has released more than 60 albums.
-In constant search for new sounds, he was one of the first to use the Zhonguran, guzheng and Pipa, ancient Chinese instruments, in electro and rock composition and on stage.
+In search for new sounds, he was one of the first to use the Zhonguran, guzheng and Pipa, ancient Chinese instruments, in electro and rock composition and on stage.
 He was the first foreigner to write songs in Chinese and to sing those songs to a Chinese audience in China.
-He sings in English, French and Chinese.
-He has also created the first electric versions of Chinese instruments Pipa, Guzheng and Zhongruan, he uses these instruments on stage.
+He sings in English, French, and Chinese.
+He has also created the first electric versions of Chinese instruments Pipa, Guzheng and Zhongruan, which he uses on stage.

-His extended use of these three electrified classical Chinese instruments in modern music has been a big inspiration of artists such as Nini (Hsiao Yi Ting) (Taiwan), Xiao He (Beijing) and Martin Feng (Beijing).
+His extended use of these three electrified classical Chinese instruments in modern music has inspired artists such as Nini (Hsiao Yi Ting) (Taiwan), Xiao He (Beijing), and Martin Feng (Beijing).
 He is seen as a pioneering act for these instruments.